-You are to write an application that creates a small SQL database that is populated from files located at a specified URL on the Internet.
-The main file will contain a list of names, a short description of each person, and a local file path to picture of the person; an example the file format is shown below.
-The program will then create a small dossier for each person in the file, allowing the user to quickly learn about these people.
+You are to write an application that creates a small SQL database that is populated from one or more 'information files' located at a URL on the Internet.
+This information file will contain a list of names, a short description of each person, and a local (to that location in the internet) file path to a picture of the person.
+The information file format is given below.
+The program will then create a small 'dossier' for each person in the file, allowing the user to quickly learn about these people.
 Should the user want to learn more about an individual they are able to launch an Internet search for that person.